Quillium Is Now in Public Beta

 Huge thanks to our private beta testers!

 After ~4 months of work, Quillium has finally achieved public beta stability!
-It could not have gotten to this point without countless rounds of testing and feedback from private beta testers—Nicole Chin, Evan Zhou, and many others—it’s ready for the world.
+It could not have gotten to this point without countless rounds of testing and feedback from private beta testers—Nicole Chin, Evan Zhou, and many others whose feedback made the app what it is now.
+The core is ready for the world, though it remains in beta, so features may still change as the product settles.

-As a writing app, I know that stability is paramount and any data loss is a total catastrophe.
-Actually, half of the months spent was on reliability and predictabilty alone: it’s that crucial to what we do.
+As a writing app, I know that stability is paramount, and that any data loss is a total catastrophe.
+Actually, roughly half of the months I spent building Quillium went into reliability and predictability alone, because those qualities matter more than any feature when what you’re protecting is somebody’s unfinished thinking.

 That being said, this is still in beta as features may change any time.